crossbario/crossbar-examples/proxy/README.md

 backend for realm `realm1` which listens on two different (local) Unix-domain sockets: one at `router.sock` (via RawSocket) and one at `routerws.sock` (via WebSocket).
-This would likely be just a single rawsocket in a moer "production" configuration; the two exist for demonstration purposes.
+This would likely be just a single rawsocket in a more "production" configuration; the two exist for demonstration purposes.

-The `client.py` will start a client pointing at the proxy workers, yet ultimately contact the backend and publish some messages.
-You could start multiple `client.py` instances.
+To run the example, start at least three shells:

+ - in one, run "crossbar start" in this directory
+ - in a second, run "python client-publish.py"
+ - in a third, run "python client-listen.py"

+You may run more instances of the listen or publish scripts if you wish.
+Try shutting down various parts and starting them again.